-Alake seeks Senate support for exploration funding -
+Alake Seeks Senate Support for Exploration Funding -

 Sen. Akpabio advocated concerted efforts by the executive and legislature to ensure resources frittered away through illegal mining and other nefarious activities are curtailed.

-The Chairman of the Senate Committee on Solid Minerals Development, Senator Ekong Sampson in his remarks stated that the 3-day investigative hearing is hinged on unravelling challenges hampering the development of the mining sector despite th vast mineral deposits across the country.
+The Chairman of the Senate Committee on Solid Minerals Development, Senator Ekong Sampson in his remarks stated that the 3-day investigative hearing is hinged on unraveling challenges hampering the development of the mining sector despite the vast mineral deposits across the country.

 What do you think?